Webinar - COVID-19 vaccination for pharmacist immunisers - August 2021

 Information on contraindications and precautions for COVID-19 vaccines are provided by:

 All pharmacist immunisers must have access to these resources at all times when conducting vaccination clinics.

 Where a patient experiences an adverse event following the administration of the COVID-19 vaccine, these must be reported.
-All uncommon, unexpected or serious adverse events following immunisation (AEFI) or any event considered by the clinician to be significant following immunisation must be notified by medical practitioners, pharmacists or other health professionals to the local Public Health Unit (PHU) on 1300 066 055 using the NSW Health AEFI case notification form or by using the National Adverse Events Following Immunisation (AEFI) reporting form, Additional advice is available on COVID-19 vaccine: Enhanced surveillance and adverse event reporting guidelines.
+All uncommon, unexpected or serious adverse events following immunisation (AEFI) or any event considered by the clinician to be significant following immunisation must be notified by medical practitioners, pharmacists or other health professionals to the local Public Health Unit (PHU) on 1300 066 055 using the National Adverse Events Following Immunisation (AEFI) reporting form.
+Additional advice is available on Adverse events following immunisation (AEFI).